ash-marock/ash-marock/README.md

 ✅ List your item at an hourly rate for other users to borrow it.

-✅ Visual Wireframe of Stripe Integration
+✅ Visual Wireframe of Stripe Integration.

 ✅Visual Wireframe of Borrow-THAT Map (Currently utilizes atlistmaps.com until geolocation is incorporated into the project)